francisconlm/python-zip/readme.md

 -t check files names for existance and stop in last existant

+-a period log

+-f save log to file

 if you don't insert any file name, you will be prompted.